okgrow/analytics/README.md

 ## Development & Testing

-NOTE: Any ad-blocking web-browser extension may block the entire "okgrow:analytics" package due to the word "analytics" being used in the package name.
-This only occurs when running Meteor in development mode as the files are not bundled.
-To work around this issue run your application in production mode (see below).
+NOTE: Whilst running your Meteor App in "development mode" any ad-blocking web-browser extensions may block the entire "okgrow:analytics" package.
+This occurs due to the word "analytics" being used in the package name.
+Please note this only occurs when running Meteor in "development mode" due to the files not being bundled together.
+To work around this issue you can disable your ad-blocker whilst developing.
+To test that your application runs whilst an ad-blocker is enabled you can run your Meteor app with the following command:

 `meteor run --production --settings settings.json`